Updated: Mar 22, 2020

 Paul Virostek has years of experience when it comes to recording ambiances, Foley and all kinds of sound effects.
 With an ambitious goal of revealing the true power that sound can have on a listener's emotion, you're sure to find yourself reading through some amazing articles packed with more valuable content than you could imagine.

-Paul's website holds more than just a blog.
+Paul's website; Creative Field Recording, holds more than just a blog.
 If you're interested in more reading, he also wrote some books about field recording and making a living as an audio expert, focusing on how to sell sound libraries effectively.
 It definitely doesn't stop there, so take a look for yourself!

 Sound designers rejoice.